Internet Connectivity Index 2026: The most welcoming internet – Methodology and data sources

 • To assess a country’s infrastructure, we used its technical, organizational, and capacity development scores from the Global Cybersecurity Index.
 Each attribute is weighted at 0.33, and this sub-dimension is weighted at 0.33.

-• To assess the country’s ability to respond to cyber threats, we looked at four areas of the National Cybersecurity Index — incident response, crisis management, fighting cybercrime, and military cyber defense.
+• To assess a country’s ability to respond to cyber threats, we looked at four areas of the National Cybersecurity Index — incident response, crisis management, fighting cybercrime, and military cyber defense.
 Each attribute is weighted at 0.25, and this sub-dimension is weighted at 0.33.

-• Finally, for legal measures, we used data from the National Cybersecurity Index covering cybersecurity policies, protection of personal data, and critical information infrastructure.
+• Finally, for legal protections, we used data from the National Cybersecurity Index covering cybersecurity policies, protection of personal data, and critical information infrastructure.
 Each attribute is weighted at 0.33, and this sub-dimension is weighted at 0.33.

 Internet quality